Change is hard. Let’s not pretend otherwise.

 Our friend Mike Lydon recently shared an update from New Haven.
 In 2022, the city completed its first active transportation plan.
 At the last minute, tweaks were made to ensure the plan qualified as a “Safety Action Plan,” a prerequisite for the new federal Safe Streets and Roads for All program.

-Two successful federal grant applications later—and $11 million in awards citywide—New Haven has kicked off a project to transform a six-block stretch of Goffe Street.
-The corridor links schools, parks, churches, and future bus rapid transit lines.
-It was identified years ago as a priority for safety improvements.
+Two successful federal grant applications later, New Haven has secured millions of dollars for safety improvements, including a quick-build redesign of a six-block stretch of Goffe Street and a larger reconstruction effort on Chapel Street.
+The Goffe Street corridor links schools, parks, churches, and future bus rapid transit lines and was identified years ago as a priority for safety improvements.

 The problem is not that reformers lack moral clarity.
 It’s not that we haven’t pushed hard enough.
 It’s not that there aren’t good ideas in Washington.